HE-Arc/MoodyMusic/README.md

 # MoodyMusic
-Android app that recommends music based on a mood
+Android app that recommends music based on a moodPlaylist